andrewguenthner/oo_oam/README.md

 Project lead:  Andrew Guenthner (slack: @Andrew Guenthner, or andrewguenthner@gmail.com).
 Project partner:  Oakland Art Murmur (oaklandartmurmur.org)

+### Before You Dive In ...

+* To run and test the scraping code, you need to obtain an API key from Mapbox.
+Your key needs to be placed in your local copy of the config.js file.
+Please, if you push to Github, make sure your key is not published by changing config.js back to "YOUR_API_KEY_HERE"

+* We are currently tracking issues on the GitHub issues page.
+Please check there to see what specific tasks are needed, and please feel free to create a new issue if you notice some work that needs to be done.

+* Running the scraper will take about 10 minutes, so, if you want to test extensively, consider using a finite loop with just a few iterations, rather than the over 600 needed to collect all the data.

 ### We Appreciate Your Help

 You can: